LazaUK/AOAI-LangChain-Milvus/README.md

     return_only_outputs=True
 )
 ```
-3. Another option is to replace the above 2 steps with a single Retrieval-Augmented Generation (RAG).
+3. Another option would be to replace the above two steps with a single Retrieval-Augmented Generation (RAG) chain.
 ``` Python
 rag_chain = RetrievalQA.from_chain_type(
     llm=AzureOpenAI(engine=GPT_deployment),